What is Hashimoto’s Thyroiditis

 Autoimmune diseases, like Hashimoto’s, can be tricky to diagnose and treat for a few reasons.

-#3: Basic lab work isn’t designed to reveal autoimmune conditions, like Hashimoto’s.
-You need advanced lab panels to accurately diagnose this condition and determine its causal factors.
+#3: Basic lab work doesn’t test for autoimmune conditions, like Hashimoto’s.
+You need advanced lab panels to accurately detect this condition and determine its causal factors.

 Thus some patients may experience many of these symptoms while others experience only one or two.
 Much of this depends on how well you take care of your health and where you are in the disease progression.